RSBradley/TomoTools/README.md

   5. Tiff stacks

 ## Installation
 Download the files and add all folders and sub folders to the Matlab path.
 Run TTconfig to setup defaults.
+Run TomoTools to load the GUI.

 ## License